-4 Methodology for Developing Environments for Analysis of Molecular Docking Results

-The methodology complements the framework described in the previous section by explaining how this framework can be used during development.
+4. Methodology for Developing Environments for Analysis of Molecular Docking Results framework can be used during development.
 It clearly states the required roles (Life Scientist, Bioinformatician, Modeller, Software Developer, IT Infrastructure Administrator) and the specific deliverables (Diagram, Textual Description, Formal Description, Coding) for which these roles need to collaborate.
 The methodology is based on the seven principles identified by Cockburn [50].
-A version of Cockburn's role-deliverable-milestone diagram has been created to represent the methodology (Fig. 5).
+A version of Cockburn's role-deliverable-milestone diagram has been created to represent the methodology (Figure 5).
 In this type of diagram each role is drawn in a separate box along with a list of all deliverables that are related to that role.
 On top of the diagram all the milestones are listed.
 This provides a concise way for a person who has been given a role to view which milestone of which deliverable (s)he is required to work on.
 Reading the diagram vertically shows which roles need to work together to complete a milestone.